openflighthpc/retype-documentation/Retype_Documentation/hpc_environment_usage/flight_desktop/viewing_and_terminating_sessions.md

 icon: dot
 ---

 Users can view a list of the currently running sessions by using the command `flight desktop list`.
-One standard Flight Compute login node supports up to 10 sessions running at the same time.

 ```bash
 [flight@chead1 (mycluster1) ~]$ flight desktop list